 If it’s a miasma of feelings which irk and blur your consciousness when you have seen these films, doesn’t it then prod you to think of what the overall purpose is behind such sociological and cultural themes that are currently encompassing contemporary Bengali cinema?

-We all know how globalization has brought in its wake a globalized economy, which has physically brought all seven continents closer than ever before.
+We all know how globalisation has brought in its wake a globalised economy, which has physically brought all seven continents closer than ever before.
 So, it must be impacting on societies one and all with their different complexes and myriad complications.

 While the West has taken to (what was one exclusively Eastern) metaphysical and spiritual inclinations quite dearly, they have integrated these into their overall culture without affecting their inherent consumerist liberalism.

 For example, they don’t hide issues like pre-marital sex, smoking and drinking from their elders and betters (the opposite of which is seen in Bedroom, where the characters essayed by Parno and Paoli Dam sneak a few swigs and puffs in their dressing rooms- before their weddings!); but then the more sensible of them do not flaunt their freedom about like some sort of banner either.
 They could easily go for a yoga class and then nip to the pub afterwards.